dfbr/pythonLessons/Lessons/whatIsPython.md

 Python has been in development since 1991.
 There are two main versions of Python.
 We will always be using version **3** of Python.
 If you are looking for online help, tips, courses etc, make sure they are for version 3.

-Version 2 is now not recommended and is used only for existing projects.
+Version 2 is now not recommended and is used only for old projects.

 ## How do I *do* Python?

 Python can be used in many different ways.
-We will be using *Jupyter Notebooks*.
-This is a way of writing Python where you can quickly build scripts and see the output
+We will be using **Jupyter Notebooks** and running them in **Google Colab**.
+This is a way of writing Python where you can quickly build scripts and see the output.

 Python can also be used as:
+- A Jupyter notebook that you run on your own computer (or someone else's)
 - A script that you run directly on your computer
   - We will not be going through installing Python on your computer in this course but if you want to do so you can find  [instructions](installPython.md)
 - A script that you run on *someone else's computer*